Ha how are you and welcome back El Rushbo serving humanity America's real anchorman with talent on loan from God

 Slate.com, a liberal publication.

-Uh survey, sports may not build character.
+Survey sports may not build character.

 SUV fatally strikes man in wheelchair.

-Uh Minnesota lawmaker wants to tax facelifts and Botox injections.
+Minnesota lawmaker wants to tax facelifts and Botox injections.

-New York City Councilman wants uh to put the amount of caffeine in everything you eat and drink on menus and labels in New York.
+New York City Councilman wants to put the amount of caffeine in everything you eat and drink on menus and labels in New York.

 And let's see what else.

-Yeah, a couple other things too.
+Yeah, a couple other things, too.

 I'm glad you waited, Belinda.